FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

 **2. Comparison with BGE-v1.5 and other monolingual models**

-BGE-M3 is a multilingual model, and its ability in monolingual embedding retrieval may not necessarily surpass models specifically designed for single languages.
+BGE-M3 is a multilingual model, and its ability in monolingual embedding retrieval may not surpass models specifically designed for single languages.
 However, we still recommend trying BGE-M3 because of its versatility (support for multiple languages and long texts).
 Moreover, it can simultaneously generate multiple representations, and using them together can enhance accuracy and generalization, unlike most existing models that can only perform dense retrieval.